MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-workload-warehousing.md

 - All source documents, such as sales orders and transfer orders
 - Order allocation and outbound load processing
-- The release to warehouse, shipment creation, wave creation, and wave finalization processes.
+- The release to warehouse, shipment creation, wave creation, and wave finalization processes

 The scale units own the actual wave processing (such as work allocation, replenishment work, and demand work creation) after the release of the wave.
 Therefore, warehouse workers can process outbound work by using a warehouse app that is connected to the scale unit.